The Cucumber documentation is open source and anyone is welcome to contribute. In fact, we’d really appreciate your help!

 You can also add the question to the FAQ page, with a link to the relevant part of the documentation.

 Another option is to look for issues marked Good first issue and/or Help wanted in the docs.cucumber.io project on GitHub.
-If you have any questions about these issues, you can add comment on the issue itself or contact us on Slack.
+If you have any questions about these issues, you can add comment on the issue itself or contact us on Discord.

 General writing style